defi-wonderland/gaia/search-indexer-deploy/README.md

 # Search Indexer Deployment

-Kubernetes deployment configurations for the search indexer, OpenSearch, and monitoring stack.
+Kubernetes deployment configurations for the search index and monitoring stack.

 ## Local Development